opencyber-space/MemoryGr.id/docs/routing-service.md

 # Routing Service

-The **Routing Service** maintains a registry of objects and streaming queues that are distributed across multiple FrameDB instances in the network.
+The **Routing Service** maintains a registry of objects and streaming queues that are distributed across multiple MemoryGrid instances in the network.
 It also tracks the replicas of each object that may exist across different FrameDBs under the same object ID.

 ### Core Functions of the Routing Service:

-1. Maintain a list of object IDs currently stored across all FrameDB instances in the network.
+1. Maintain a list of object IDs currently stored across all MemoryGrid instances in the network.

 2. Store metadata associated with each object to enable search and discovery.

-3. Record the FrameDB instance ID for each object, allowing querying services to locate the object efficiently.
+3. Record the MemoryGrid instance ID for each object, allowing querying services to locate the object efficiently.

 4. Maintain a list of in-memory streaming queues along with their associated metadata.